-(1) Since April 2017, the amounts payable to directors who are U.S. residents are paid in U.S. dollars and amounts payable to directors who are Canadian residents are paid in Canadian dollars.
+(1) Since April 2021, the amounts payable to directors are paid in U.S. dollars or the equivalent in Canadian dollars for Outside Directors residing in Canada based on the exchange of the Bank of Canada the day prior to the payment.